Measurement of the cosmic ray nickel energy spectrum from 10 GeV/n to 2 TeV/n with the DAMPE

-\emph{(ii) Track selection} - A method of track reconstruction using machine learning was developed to avoid efficiency loss for heavy nuclei caused by saturation effect and common-mode noise compression in STK~\cite{mltrack}.
+\emph{Track selection}: A method of track reconstruction using machine learning was developed to avoid efficiency loss for heavy nuclei caused by the saturation effect and common-mode noise compression in STK~\cite{mltrack}.
 This method maintains high efficiency even when the deposited energy in BGO exceeds 10 TeV.
-And the PSD charges along the track must exhibit the highest deposited energy among the adjacent four PSD strips in both PSD-x and PSD-y layer.
-Additionally, particle trajectories must be incident on the top surface of the PSD detector and traverse the BGO calorimeter, through both of its top and bottom surface.
+And the PSD charges along the track must exhibit the highest deposited energy among the adjacent four PSD strips in both the PSD-x and PSD-y layer.
+Additionally, particle trajectories must be incident on the top surface of the PSD detector and traverse the BGO calorimeter, through both its top and bottom surface.
 To suppress edge effects, the strip with the maximum deposited energy in each layer of the BGO calorimeter should not be the outmost one.

-\emph{(iii) Charge selection} - The PSD detector is mainly used for charge measurement.
+\emph{Charge selection}: The PSD detector is mainly used for charge measurement.
 Charge reconstruction is based on ionization energy loss in PSD, scaling with the square of the particle charge according to the Bethe-Bloch formula.
 The charge value obtained has been corrected to eliminate position dependence, light attenuation, quenching effects and energy dependence~\cite{2019Tiekuang,orbitdata4}.
-Because the PSD detector is composed of four sub-layers, two sub-layers aligned in yz view and two in xz view, requiring particles to traverse at least three sub-layers of PSD detector is feasible to improve charge resolution.
-To guarantee the consistency of different PSD layers, the variance of these charge values in each PSD layer was required to be less than 1.2 as shown in FIG.S1 of Supplemental Material (SM)~\cite{supple} .
-A global PSD charge, detailed in the SM~\cite{supple} with charge resolution of 0.37 e for nickel is used for charge identification.
-Figure.\ref{ChargeFit} shows the PSD charge distributions for deposited energy bins, 100 - 158 GeV and 4.64 - 10 TeV.
-The charge selection window for nickel was set from 27.6 to 28.8, with approximately 80\% selection efficiency.
-A total of over 59k candidate events were collected with deposited energy ranging from 100 GeV to 100 TeV.
+Because the PSD detector is composed of four sublayers, two sublayers aligned in the yz view and two in the xz view, requiring particles to traverse at least three sublayers of the PSD detector is feasible to improve charge resolution.
+To guarantee the consistency of different PSD layers, the variance of these charge values in each PSD layer was required to be less than 1.2 as shown in Fig.S1 of the Supplemental Material (SM)~\cite{supple} .
+A global PSD charge, detailed in the Supplemental Material~\cite{supple} with charge resolution of 0.37 e for nickel is used for charge identification.
+Fig.\ref{ChargeFit} shows the PSD charge distributions for deposited energy bins, 100-158 GeV and 4.64-10 TeV.
+The charge selection window for nickel was set from 27.6 to 28.8 (dot-dashed line in Fig.1), with approximately 80\% selection efficiency.
+A total of over 59 k candidate events were collected with deposited energy ranging from 100 GeV to 100 TeV.